umbertomangione/Projects/Assembly - VHDL/Readme.md

-# Here are all the exercises I did with the Assembly and VHDL
+# Here you can find 3 different folders, "Both" means that on the inside there are both Assembly and VHDL, which is why the same assignment requests both.
+The other two folders contain the exercises for the individual languages